 I am committed to practice high quality medicine while maintaining a personal touch.
 I will strive to provide the best possible medical and preventative treatments to all pets regardless of species.
 As a pet owner I am sympathetic to the struggles owners go through day to day as they seek to do the best for their pets.
 I have special interest in community outreach, pocket pets (small mammals and reptiles), surgery, and imaging (x-rays and ultrasound).

 I am the office manager at Western Hills Veterinary Clinic.
-I have been working for the clinic in different capacities for about 26 years.
-I have two dogs of my own, and am currently fostering a clinic dog as well.
+I have been working for the clinic in different capacities for 29 years.
+I have two dogs of my own, and am currently fostering two clinic dogs as well.

-I am a Registered Veterinary Technician at Western Hills Veterinary Clinic and have been with the practice almost 8 years.
+I am a Registered Veterinary Technician at Western Hills Veterinary Clinic and have been with the practice for 10 years.
 My education was obtained at UC Raymond Walters College in their Veterinary Technology program and my four year degree at Wilmington College with a concentration in Large Animal Science.
 I recently got married (in 2010) and my husband Jeff and I reside near Gratis, Ohio.
-We currently have 6 dogs of various breeds/mixes, 4 cats, a lionhead rabbit and four horses (Paints and Quarter Horses) on our farm.
+We currently have 5 dogs of various breeds/mixes, 3 cats, one rabbit and six horses (Paints and Quarter Horses) on our farm.
 We enjoy taking care of our “babies” and they are the pride of our lives.
 Needless to say they are all spoiled rotten.
 When I am not with my pets, I enjoy reading, going to race car tracks, and spending time with my family.

 I grew up in Madison Township and started working for Dr. Burk when I was in high school and Western Hills Veterinary Clinic was in the old building on Route 122.
 That’s when I decided to become a Veterinary Technician.
 I graduated from Raymond Walters College in 2003 where I received an associate degree in Applied Veterinary Science.
 I have been a practicing Veterinary Technician for almost nine years.
 I’ve spent most of that time working at Western Hills Veterinary Clinic.
 I also spent one year working at the Care Center in Blue Ash in their emergency room.
-I own a beagle (Susie), and a husky mix (Shiloh).
-I also share a home with three cats: Daisy, my three-legged princess, Shadow, my old lady who is diabetic, and the newest member Sunkist, my 5 month old troublemaker.
+I married Joe Mills in 2013.
+I share my home with two cats – Sunny Boy and Lover Boy – and two dogs, Shiloh and Susie.
 All my cats were adopted from Western Hills over the past 8 years.
 Being a Veterinary Technician has given me the chance to help animals and their owners in so many ways.
 I look forward to working as a Veterinary Technician for many years to come.

-I have been in the vet business for 31 years; actually I took Dr. Burk’s receptionist job (when she worked for Dr. Oswalt) when she started vet school.
+I have been in the vet business for 34 years; actually I took Dr. Burk’s receptionist job (when she worked for Dr. Oswalt) when she started vet school.
 Now she’s my wonderful boss.
-I have been working at Western Hills for 28 years.
+I have been working at Western Hills for 31 years.
 The most interesting pet I took care of was a monkey — what a mess!
 I’m married, have a dog and a cat, and rabbits.
-I also have four children, ten grandchildren, and a couple of grand-dogs.
+I also have four children, fourteen grandchildren, and a couple of grand-dogs.
 I love spending time with my grandchildren, and going boating at Lake Cumberland on my days off.